-Where workplace stress arises, managers will deal with the issue in a sensitive and constructive manner using all available means within DCC to manage stress and assist staff.
-Governors have adopted the DCC Stress Policy.
+Where workplace stress arises, managers will deal with the issue in a sensitive and constructive manner using all available means to manage stress and assist staff; please see Trust Policy relating to this.

 3.30 Working at Height

 Staff have a responsibility to manage their own health and safety and assist in the operation of any systems designed to provide for their safety.
 Work at height training is made available for those who require it.